 Women are also underrepresented in small business.
 Though more women start businesses, only 3 out of 10 get federal contracts.** Women-owned businesses pump about $3 trillion into the economy.
 Yet, it takes women owners at least four tries before they are approved for a bank loan or line of credit.

 On average, it takes twenty-two attempts for a woman owner to get equity capital.
 Almost half of women business owners did not seek venture funding.***

-Despite the current climate in our country that insinuates that diversity should be feared and minorities and women are being treated as second-class citizens;being ridiculed and mocked when victimized.
+Despite the current climate in our country that insinuates that diversity should be feared while minorities and women are being treated as second-class citizens, ridiculed and mocked when victimized;

-Or when the qualification bar is reset to even higher standards (or lowered to validate the entitled boys’ club) in a vain attempt to continue to overlook the pool of well-qualified, talented, and educated women, I choose to look at this time in history as a turning point: An opportunity to re-write the rules that has shackled the advancement of globalization, a culture where an individual is judged based on the content of her character and not on her race, gender or creed.
+Or when the qualification bar is reset to even higher standards (or lowered to validate the entitled boys’ club) in a vain attempt to continue to overlook the pool of well-qualified, talented and educated women, I choose to look at this moment in history as a turning point – an opportunity to re-write the rules that has shackled the advancement of globalization, a culture where an individual is judged based on the content of her character and not on her race, gender or creed.

 Research indicates that more women are leaving corporate life in favor of having more control over their lives.**** Whether that is due to pursuing other interests or building their own businesses, I applaud these women for choosing to be authentic in their pursuit of their definition of freedom and happiness.

 But there is another reason women leave corporate life.

-I’m concerned about women who leave due to the frustration of continual rejection.
+I’m concerned about the women who leave due to the frustration of continual rejection.
 Not because she is unqualified, but because she is a woman.

-I’m troubled about the woman who is discouraged and has begun to second-guess herself because everyone and everything around her is telling her she’s not good enough.
+I’m troubled about the woman who feels discouraged and has begun to second-guess herself because everyone and everything around her is telling her she’s not good enough.

 I think about those women whose dreams are to run a Fortune 500 company, but has lost her passion as she wonders aloud whether the crap she deals with is worth it.